Budget 2017: Additional support of S$850m to help households with expenses

 Medifund will also be topped up by S$500 million, he added, pointing out that since the last top-up in FY2013, Medifund utilisation has increased by an average of 9 per cent per year from FY2013 to 2015.
 This will bring the total fund size to S$4.5 billion.

-The ComCare Fund, which suppots families and individuals in need, will also be topped up by S$200 million.
+The ComCare Fund, which supports families and individuals in need, will also be topped up by S$200 million.

 - CNA/lc